 The UCT Open Textbook award carries a value of R30 000 and may be shared between more than one recipient.

 There is no time limit in terms of publication date.
-The deadline for nominations is 30 September 2020.
-The award winner will be announced by 30 November 2020.
+This Award will be open for nominations in 2021.
+Dates for the call will be released in May.

 Review and selection process